-RudderStack’s Data Governance API was built to help you quickly address data inconsistencies.
+RudderStack’s data governance features help you quickly and efficiently address these data inconsistencies.

-RudderStack’s Data Governance API allows you to programmatically diagnose inconsistencies in your event data.
+RudderStack’s Event Audit API allows you to programmatically diagnose inconsistencies in your event data.
 The feature gives you access to information on all your events and their metadata including event schema, event payload versions, data types, and more.
 With this access, your teams can quickly pinpoint the specific nature and source of event data inconsistencies.

 After you have identified the inconsistencies in your data, you can implement governance processes and set alerts for your workflows.
 For example, you can create alerts for missing keys in your events, or use RudderStack’s Transformations to validate your event schemas and transform faulty event payloads.

-This video gives a quick overview of the Data Governance API:
+This video gives a quick overview of the Event Audit API (formerly known as the Data Governance API):

-Step 1: Get all event models from your data plane using RudderStack’s Data Governance API call:
+- Get all event models from your data plane using RudderStack’s Event Audit API call:

-Step 2.
-Identify the source of the offending event model(s)
+- Identify the source of the offending event model(s).

 If you notice multiple event models for the same event, it’s helpful to know each event’s relative quantity to determine if one is more prevalent than the other.
 This might influence how you reconcile the differences.

-Step 4: Identify differences in schema versions for a single event model using RudderStack’s Data Governance API call:
+- Identify differences in schema versions for a single event model using RudderStack’s Event Audit API call: